 What in the hecktual heck?!
-Bitcoin is already set up so that no matter how much energy is flushed straight down the waste drain, one block is completed every ten minutes and the reward for each block is awarded in a lottery where the more you waste, the more entry tickets you get, in a race to the bottom unprecedentedly dumb by the measure of any other economic structure humanity has ever haspled forth in stupor.
+Bitcoin is already set up so that no matter how much energy is flushed straight down the waste drain, it takes ten minutes for each block and the reward for each block is awarded in a lottery where the more you waste, the more entry tickets you get, in a race to the bottom unprecedentedly dumb by the measure of any other economic structure humanity has ever haspled forth in stupor.

 But there’s also the backwardly named “Halving”, designed to double the resources spent on mining each bitcoin every four years!